frappe/erpnext_documentation/user/manual/en/stock/perpetual-inventory.md

 ### 2.5 Sales Invoice with Update Stock

-Lets say, you did not make Delivery Note against the above order and instead you have made Sales Invoice directly, with "Update Stock" options.
+Let's say, you did not make Delivery Note against the above order and instead, you have made Sales Invoice directly, with "Update Stock" options.
 The details of the Sales Invoice are same as the above Delivery Note.